 - Always credit sources in your teaching materials.
 This not only sets a good example for students, it also discourages intentional plagiarism by making students aware that you are familiar with the literature.
-It also helps students avoid unintentional plagiarism by letting them know the original sources of ideas shared in class. - When you engage with students' intellectual production or scholarly assistance, give appropriate credit for their contributions. - Do not photocopy illegally or post copyrighted materials on publicly accessible websites without permission.
-Guidelines for fair use of copyrighted material can be found at the University of California's page on copyright and fair use - Ensure that your teaching materials (syllabi, handouts, etc.) are your own or give proper acknowledgment of source materials.
+It also helps students avoid unintentional plagiarism by letting them know the original sources of ideas shared in class. - When you engage with students' intellectual production or scholarly assistance, give appropriate credit for their contributions. - Ensure that your teaching materials (syllabi, handouts, etc.) are your own or give proper acknowledgment of source materials.